BenKellySoftware/DnDiscord-Bot/readme.md

 ### Character Management
 - Roll/ Order ability scores:
-    -Choose from either the standard set, standard rolling rules.
+   * Choose from either the standard set, standard rolling rules.
-    -Then ask for order (write abilities from highest to lowest).
+   * Then ask for order (write abilities from highest to lowest).
 - Level player up, ask relevant choices about character stats/ subclasses.
 - Export character sheet as pdf
 - Manually manage player stats (DM override for missing functionallity)
 - Skill and Saving rolls
-    -Check DC of challenge (pull from list, modify based on conditions e.g climb rope is 5dc, +5 if windy)
+   * Check DC of challenge (pull from list, modify based on conditions e.g climb rope is 5dc, +5 if windy)
 - Add/Get Spells and Abilitys (Details from database)
 - Manage player health, spell and ability uses